 Discovered (Sep 12, 1784) by William Herschel

-Based on a recessional velocity of 810 km/sec, NGC 7457 is about 38 million light years away, and although for such a small radial velocity, peculiar (non-Hubble expansion) velocities could considerably alter the result, the value is in good agreement with redshift-independent distance estimates of 38 to 43 million light years.
+Physical Information: Based on a recessional velocity of 810 km/sec, NGC 7457 is about 38 million light years away, and although for such a small radial velocity, peculiar (non-Hubble expansion) velocities could considerably alter the result, the value is in good agreement with redshift-independent distance estimates of 38 to 43 million light years.
 Given that and its apparent size of 4.3 by 2.3 arcmin, the galaxy is about 50 thousand light years across.
 As is typical of most galaxies, stars in its core are much closer together than in more distant regions.
 Estimates based on HST images of the core are that it is packed with more than 30 thousand times as many stars per unit volume of space than the region near our Sun.
 This means that the stars near the center of the galaxy are over thirty times closer together than stars near the Sun.
 That represents separations of only a light month or two; but although the sky would be full of stars in the core of NGC 7457, they would still be infinitely small dots in comparison to their distance from each other.
+Used by the de Vaucouleurs Atlas of Galaxy Types as an example of galaxy type SA0 -.

-Above, a 4 arcmin wide view of NGC 7457 Below, a false-color closeup of the core of the galaxy (Image Credits: Hubble Legacy Archive)
+Below, a ? arcmin wide false-color image of the core of the galaxy (Image Credit Hubble Legacy Archive)

 NGC 7458 (= PGC 70277)